OUR TRAIN

 • DT 318 Bogie steel box van

-Van DT 318 is only used when a mainline trip requires R707 to run tender first.
+Van DT 318 is mostly used when a mainline trip requires R707 to run tender first.
 The van is marshalled at one end of the train so that, when running tender first, the front of R707 is coupled to DT 318 rather than a carriage or the power van.
 This is necessary because on a sharp curve the front buffers on R707 can catch on the walkthrough door frame of the carriages and power van.
 To avoid this possibility in normal running the tender buffers on R707 have been removed.

 All carriages are 75ft (approximately 23m) long, steel bodied, air-conditioned and in sound mechanical condition.
 Being built between 1940 and 1959 they are of appropriate vintage and ambience to operate with steam locomotive R707.
 They also provide safe and comfortable “family friendly” accommodation for our customers.